logicalmechanism/distributed_representation/README.md

 After the wallets are funded, the reference wallet will need to pay to create the script references for the happy path.

 ```bash
 ./00_createScriptReferences.sh
 ```

 This will auto chain all the script references together.

+## Helper Scripts

+The balances of the smart contracts and wallets can be viewed with `./all_balances.sh`.
+The `get_pkh.sh` script can be used to find the pkh of an addressed passed as a variable.
+The `trade_token.sh` script can be used to send tokens around if the wallets need to be cleaned up.

 ## Data Contract

 Inside the `dao` folder are all the scripts for updating the mutlisig and data.
-The scripts update from the `data/dao/update-dao-datum.json` file so any changes will need to made to that file for dao updates.
+The scripts update the data from the `data/dao/update-dao-datum.json` file so any changes will need to made to that file for dao data updates.
+This is also the file that the `complete_build.sh` file updates at compile time.

 Use the `starter` wallet and create the dao UTxO.